karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 ## Step 1 - Creating an application
 ---

 It's going to be a .NET Core 3.1 WebAPI.
-The application per se it's not important.
+The application per se it's not important, and that's why I'm not going to explain how to build it.
 But there are a couple of things I want to remark:
 - The app needs to have a _DockerFile_, because I'm using Kubernetes and Kubernetes likes containers...
 - The app also needs to have a _/chart_ folder.
 That folder is going to contain all the Kubernetes definition files that the application needs.